Dora Tamana: Federation of South African Women (FEDSAW)

+World Congress of Mothers 1955

+The Federation of South African Women chose two delegates to attend the Congress of Mothers organized by the Women's International Democratic Federation (WIDF) in 1955.
+Dora Tamana accompanies fellow delegate and founder of FEDSAW, Lilian Ngoyi to the Congress.
+The journey to the Congress of Mothers was not easy.
+Neither she nor Ngoyi had official passports since it was hard for women associated within this work to obtain one.
+Tamana and Ngoyi stowed away on a boat leaving Cape Town for Britain under false identities.
+They had constant anxiety during their entire trip as they were often stopped and asked for papers.
+They would lie and say that they are accompanying their husbands for bible classes in London.
+Lausanne was their primary destination but the two FEDSAW delegates were able to travel together to other locations like Germany, Switzerland, Romania, China, and Russia.
+Traveling to other places enables the two to immerse themselves in leftist discourse.
+But in 1955, after attending the World Congress of Mothers in Switzerland with Lillian Ngoyi, she was banned by the South African government from attending political meetings.

+Life after the Congress of Mothers

-Harassed by police and rezoned out of Blouvlei, she moved to Gugulethu.
-In her sixties, she served two jail sentences for her activism, and her son Bothwell was imprisoned and sentenced to death (he was later released, after Zimbabwe's independence).
-But she stayed active with women's protests into the 1970s, and spoke at the launching meeting of the United Women's Organization in 1981.
+Harassed by police and rezoned out of Blouvlei, she moved to Nyanga, where she remained for the rest of her life.
+In her sixties, she served two jail sentences for her activism, and her son Bothwell was imprisoned and sentenced to death, which was later changed to life imprisonment (he was later released, after Zimbabwe's independence).
+But she stayed actively involved with women's protests into the 1970s.
+In 1978 she organized a rally in Cape Town that established the United Women's Association which was the forerunner for an organization that was later made, the United Women's Organization.
+She spoke at the launching meeting of the United Women's Organization in 1981.
 Her poem exhorted the next generations of South African women to unite and act together for change:

 You who have no words, speak.

 You who have no homes, speak.

 You who have no schools, speak.

 You who have to run like chickens from the vulture, speak.

 Let us share our problems so that we can solve them together.